openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 |-----------|---------------|-------------|
 | ga        | Group address | 9.001       |

-Note: The `number` channel has full support for UoM.
+Note: The `number` channel has full support for Units Of Measurement (UoM).

-Using the Units Of Measurement feature of openHAB (QuantityType) requires that the DPT value is set correctly.
+Using the UoM feature of openHAB (QuantityType) requires that the DPT value is set correctly.
 Automatic type conversion will be applied if required.

 Incoming values from the KNX bus are converted to values with units (e.g. `23 °C`).
-If the channel is linked to the correct item-type (`Number:Temperature` in this case) the display unit can be controlled my item metadata (e.g. `%.1f °F` for 1 digit of precision in Fahrenheit).
+If the channel is linked to the correct item-type (`Number:Temperature` in this case) the display unit can be controlled by item metadata (e.g. `%.1f °F` for 1 digit of precision in Fahrenheit).
 The unit is stripped if the channel is linked to a plain number item (type `Number`).

 Outgoing values with unit are first converted to the unit associated with the DPT (e.g. a value of `10 °F` is converted to `-8.33 °C` if the channel has DPT 9.001).